JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

   - "ML Kit"
 ---

 Machine Learning is, at its core, a way of letting programs learn how to do things by example.
 It can be used to get a program to self-learn [how to play Mario](https://www.youtube.com/watch?v=qv6UVOQ0F44), or [how to walk](https://www.youtube.com/watch?v=gn4nRCC9TwQ).
-In this tutorial, Firebase’s Machine Learning Kit (commonly known as ML Kit) will be used to retrieve text, faces, barcodes, and objects from an image.
+In this tutorial, Firebase's Machine Learning Kit (commonly known as ML Kit) will be used to retrieve text, faces, barcodes, and objects from an image.

-Firebase’s API provides “models” (knowledge based on data sets) for common actions such as identifying faces or objects in images.
+Firebase's API provides "models" (knowledge based on data sets) for common actions such as identifying faces or objects in images.
 Firebase also provides the ability to utilise custom models (via TensorFlow), but only the built-in models will be covered in this tutorial.
 Additionally, only on-device APIs will be utilised, as cloud APIs require paid plans.

 This post is part of [The Complete Guide to Firebase](/search/?q=firebase/).
 Throughout this tutorial, the [official documentation](https://firebase.google.com/docs/ml-kit/) may be useful.